latticexyz/mud/README.md

 ## Contribute

 We'd love your support in improving MUD!
 This monorepo includes all of MUD's source code, and pull requests are always welcome.
+To discuss new features or changes [join our Discord](https://discord.com/invite/XhZp6HbqNp).

-**Local development setup**
+### Local development setup

 !!!
 The following steps are only necessary if you want to contribute to MUD.
 To use MUD in your project, install the [packages](#packages) from npm or [set up a new project with the MUD cli](#quickstart).